Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

   18:11.7 Ethernet controller: Intel Corporation X550 Virtual Function
   ```

    This method requires the creation of VFs each time the node resets.
-This can be handled automatically by placing the above command in a script that is run on startup such as /etc/rc.local.
+This can be handled automatically by placing the above command in a script that is run on startup such as /etc/rc.local, or via systemd service

   - SRIOV DP configuration